Skip to content

 How I work

 I aim for calm, transparent collaboration.
-That means fewer surprises, clearer timelines, and systems that feel understandable even if you’re not “a tech person.”
+That means fewer surprises, clearer timelines, and systems that feel understandable even if you are not “a tech person.”

-You’ll always know what I’m building, why it matters, and what comes next.
-If something isn’t the right fit, I’ll say so — and help you find a better option.
+You will know what I am building, why it matters, and what comes next.
+If something is not the right fit, I will say so and help you find a better option.

 Clear scope